jeanbaptistemora/fluidattacks-universe2/docs/src/docs/development/products/skims/intro.md

    it favors failing to report a vulnerability that has a real impact over reporting a vulnerability that has no impact.
-   The rationale for this is that the [Squad Service](/squad/reattacks)
+   The rationale for this is that the [Squad Service](/squad/reattacks) (which is powered by Human Hackers and manual security testing) will be able to catch the vulnerability.

 ## Architecture